 4. Let go of resentment.
 Carrying around old grievances is like keeping a ten-pound weight tied around our neck.
 You do not have to forgive old wrongs, but you can accept them and move on.
 It is not necessarily going to benefit the other person, but it will benefit us to a great extent.

 5. Learn to listen.
 Listening gives us power because it helps us learn more about the other person.
 It puts us in a better position to create a win-win relationship.

 6. Speak respectfully to everyone.
 Simple courtesy sets the stage for constructive interactions.
 We should consider how others will respond to what we have to say.
 If it is likely to cause hurt or anger, we might want to find a more positive way to make our point or express our opinions.

 7. Give others the benefit of the doubt.
 If someone in the express check-out line has a couple of extra items, forget it.
 If we make it our problem, it will haunt us the rest of the day.

 8. Count our blessings.
 Reminding ourselves about the good things in our lives is a great way to feel more competent and confident.
 It also gives us a good, peaceful center out of which to work.

 It is very easy for any one of us to lead lives that are ripe for stress.
 But if we would have peace rather than drama, we have to take time to claim some happiness.
 We have to be willing to pause long enough to do things as simple as kiss a spouse, hug our children, or whatever else might help to center us and give us a sense of confidence about our lives.

-The bottom line—if we want to enjoy a sense of peace in our lives, we have to let go of anger and resentment, bring a sense of purpose to our daily activities, and be willing to count our blessings for what is right in our lives.
-This is best done by choosing how we will respond [act], not by merely reacting.
+The bottom line — if we want to enjoy a sense of peace in our lives, we have to let go of anger and resentment, bring a sense of purpose to our daily activities, and be willing to count our blessings, to be grateful for what is right in our lives.
+This best done by “choosing” how we will act, not by merely “reacting.”